matfran/C-factor-from-Sentinel-2/README.md

 **Expanding the workflow across regions and years**

 The entire Python workflow is based on EUROCROPS data and can therefore also be used or adapted for other regions in Europe.
-The scripts outlined here are, as previously mentioned, an application focused on Flanders, but this does not mean they are exclusively applicable to Flanders.
-They can be regarded as a template to be used when calculating C-factors for a specific region within Europe.
+The scripts provided give an application in Flanders, Belgium, but with data inputs which are available in multiple European countries (IACS data compiled in EUROCROPS) and Sentinel-2.
+The workflow is therefore replicable in other European countries with minimal modifications.

 The main module for the actual modelling of the C-factor for parcels in Flanders is the Flanders_Cfactor_sample.py script, located in the C_factor_calculation folder.
 The Common_modules folder, also present in this directory, contains essential functions that are used by the main module.
+Replication in other European regions or countries requires the data to be downloaded from EUROCROPS, sampled, uploaded in GEE to sample Sentinel-2 imagery, and run through the general C-factor module which runs the method for the desired field parcels.
+By leveraging Google Earth Engine, the workflow can be freely repeated in areas and years covered by EUROCROPS.

 More information about EUROCROPS data can be found via the link below: https://www.eurocrops.tum.de/index.html